Freezing rain: Aircraft

 Freezing rain is considered to be an extreme hazard to aircraft, as it causes very rapid structural icing, freezing necessary components.
 Most helicopters and small airplanes lack the necessary deicing equipment to fly in freezing rain of any intensity, and heavy freezing rain can overwhelm even the most sophisticated deicing systems on large airplanes.
 Icing can increase an aircraft's weight but not typically enough to cause a hazard.
 The main danger comes from the ice changing the shape of its airfoils.

 This will reduce lift and increase drag.
 All three factors increase stalling speed and reduce aircraft performance, making it very difficult to climb or even maintain altitude.

 An aircraft can most easily avoid freezing rain by moving into warmer air.
 Under most conditions, this would require aircraft to descend, which it can usually do safely and easily even with a moderate accumulation of structural ice.
 However, freezing rain is accompanied by a temperature inversion aloft, meaning that aircraft are required to climb to move into warmer air, which is a potentially difficult and dangerous task with even a small amount of ice accumulation.

 For example, in 1994, American Eagle Flight 4184 encountered heavy air traffic and poor weather that postponed the arrival of this flight at Chicago's O'Hare International Airport, where it was to have landed en route from Indianapolis, Indiana.
 The ATR-72, a twin-engine turboprop carrying 68 people, entered a holding pattern 65 mi southeast of O'Hare.
 As the plane circled, supercooled cloud droplets, freezing rain or freezing drizzle formed a ridge of ice on the upper surface of its wings, eventually causing the aircraft's autopilot to suddenly disconnect and the pilots to lose control.
 The ATR disintegrated on impact with a field below; all passengers and crew were killed.

+Until recently, aircraft were not certified to fly in these conditions, however, in response to American Eagle Flight 4184, regulators introduced amendments (for example, EASA CS-25 Amendment 16) meaning new large transport aircraft will now need to consider flight in freezing rain as part of certification.

+Ghost apples

+On one occasion, freezing rain was observed to settle on hanging rotting apples and icing over them immediately, creating a glaze coating.
+Because of apples' lower freezing point than water, under warmer temperature the apples defrosted before the ice did, then the rotting apple mush slipped out of the bottom, leaving icy shells.
+These icy shells in the form of apples were called ghost apples and were observed in Michigan, United States in February 2019.
+A similar phenomenon was observed in February 2015 in Greenville, North Carolina, when a Jeep that had backed out of the parking lot left behind an ice shell of its lower front part (with grille and bumper) standing on icicles.